-- "JBW".
-If the position is copied, the boat name and its position will be repeated and the next boat called without a break in transmission. - (c) If "JBW" does not repeat the position, or if the repeated position is incorrect, boats affected shall stand by. - (d) At the completion of the Radio Sked "JBW" will call for relay of any missed reports.
-Boats with outstanding position reports will then be called by "JBW", followed by calls from those boats which have had their position incorrectly recorded.
-"JBW" may also call for outstanding position reports on 4483 kHz. - (e) Boats that fail to call "JBW" at a position report schedule will be called by "JBW" at the next occurring position report schedule or listening schedule and will be required to give a position report.
-(Refer SI 42) - 41.3 RETIRED BOATS WILL BE CALLED BY "JBW" DURING THE SCHEDULES AND SHALL COMPLY WITH SI 48. - 41.4 The Race Committee may at a position report schedule or a listening schedule require a boat on which a tracking unit referred to in NoR 11.2 fails or ceases to operate to establish a separate position reporting schedule with the Radio Relay Vessel on 6516 kHz.
-These reports are to be made at 10 minutes past each hour (other than 0010, 1210 and 1710) (or such longer period or at such different time as the Race Committee determines) until the Radio Relay Vessel advises otherwise, and are to be of the position of the boat as at that time.
-A direction by the Race Committee under this SI 41.4 will apply to the boat to which it is directed whether or not the transmission is received and shall have immediate effect.
+- (e) Boats that fail to call "JBW" at a position report schedule will be called by "JBW" at the next occurring position report schedule or listening schedule and will be required to give a position report.
+(Refer SI 39) - 38.3 RETIRED BOATS WILL BE CALLED BY "JBW" DURING THE SCHEDULES AND SHALL COMPLY WITH SI 44. - 38.4 The Race Committee may require a boat on which a tracking unit referred to in NoR 11.2 fails or ceases to operate to establish a separate position reporting schedule with "JBW" on 6516/4483 kHz.
+A direction by the Race Committee under this SI 38.4 will apply to the boat to which it is directed whether or not the transmission is received and shall have immediate effect.

-42. LISTENING SCHEDULE
+39 LISTENING SCHEDULE

-- 42.1 Listening schedules will be conducted on 6516 kHz at 1205 each day from 27 December 2013 until 2 January 2014.
+- 39.1 Listening schedules will be conducted on 6516 kHz at 1205 each day from 27 December 2015.
 Boats that have not reported in at the previous position report schedule will be called to make a position report.
-Weather reports may also be read during this listening schedule. - 42.2 Boats may be called randomly to give a position report at the listening schedule.
-Boats failing to comply may be subject to a report to the International Jury under RRS 60.2(c) requesting action under RRS 69.1(a). - 42.3 Boats are advised that, at the discretion of the Race Committee, a listening schedule may be upgraded to full position reporting.
+Weather reports may also be read during this listening schedule. - 39.2 Boats may be called randomly to give a position report at the listening schedule.
+Boats failing to comply may be subject to a report to the International Jury under RRS 60.2(c) requesting action under RRS 69.1(a). - 39.3 Boats are advised that, at the discretion of the Race Committee, a listening schedule may be upgraded to full position reporting.
 The minimum notice for this upgrade will be at the preceding position report schedule.

-43. SEVERE WEATHER FORECASTS
+40. SEVERE WEATHER FORECASTS

-- 43.1 Requests for and receipt of information regarding severe weather shall not be classed as an infringement of RRS 41. - 43.2 The weather is obtainable from the sources in Appendix 3 and may not be repeated at the position reporting schedule.
+40.1 Requests for and receipt of information regarding severe weather shall not be classed as an infringement of RRS 41.

-44. MANDATORY REPORTING FROM GREEN CAPE (37° 15' SOUTH)
+41. MANDATORY REPORTING FROM GREEN CAPE (37° 15' SOUTH)

-- 44.1 On approaching 370 15' South a boat shall assess whether: - (a) its HF Radio is operational; - (b) the required number of liferafts are on board: - (c) its engine and batteries are operational; - (d) the boat and its crew are in a satisfactory condition to continue; and - (e) the skipper has comprehensively considered the most current weather forecasts and considers that the boat and crew are fully prepared for the conditions forecast.

-- 44.2 When in the vicinity of 37° 15' South, but not later than Gabo Island (37° 34' South), if a boat is able to meet all the requirements of SI 44.1, the boat shall call "JBW" on the Race Frequency and make the following report: - "JBW", this is [BOAT NAME].
+- 41.1 On approaching 37° 15' South a boat shall assess whether: - (a) its HF Radio is fully operational; - (b) the required number of liferafts are on board: - (c) its engine and batteries are operational; - (d) the boat and its crew are in a satisfactory condition to continue; and - (e) the skipper has comprehensively considered the most current weather forecasts and considers that the boat and crew are fully prepared for the conditions forecast. - When in the vicinity of 37° 15' South, but not later than Gabo Island (37° 34' South), if a boat is able to meet all the requirements of SI 41.1, the boat shall call "JBW" on the Race Frequency and make the following report: - "JBW", this is [BOAT NAME].
 We are in the vicinity of 37° 15' South at [HOURS-MINUTES].
-The skipper declares that we comply with the requirements of SI 44.1 and elects to continue racing".
+The skipper declares that we comply with the requirements of SI 41.1 and elects to continue racing".

-A boat that is unable to contact "JBW" may attempt to contact Hobart Race Control to fulfil the requirements of this SI
+A boat that is unable to contact "JBW" may attempt to contact Hobart Race Control to fulfil the requirements of this SI.

-A boat which has not been recorded and acknowledged by either "JBW" or Hobart Race Control as having complied with SI 44.2 shall be recorded DNF without a hearing (amends RRS 63.1).
+A boat which has not been recorded and acknowledged by either "JBW" or Hobart Race Control as having complied with SI 41.2 shall be recorded DNF without a hearing (amends RRS 63.1).

-44.3 A boat that knowingly makes a false report under this Sailing Instruction may be subject to a report to the International Jury under RRS 60.2 (c) requesting action under RRS 69.1(a).
+A boat that knowingly makes a false report under this SI may be subject to a report to the International Jury under RRS 60.2 (c) requesting action under RRS 69.1(a).

-45. INITIAL SEARCH PROCEDURES
+42. INITIAL SEARCH PROCEDURES